• Skip to primary navigation

 Instructions

-• Preheat your oven to 375 degrees F (190 degrees C) and line a baking sheet with either aluminum foil coated with non-stick cooking spray or use parchment paper and butter the surface (which is what we did).
+• Preheat your oven to 375°F (190°C/Gas Mark 5) and line a baking sheet with either aluminum foil coated with non-stick cooking spray or use parchment paper and butter the surface.

-• Place the artichokes in the oven (cut side down) and roast them at 375 degrees F (190 degrees C) for 45-50 minutes or until the stem base is tender when forked (Particularly small artichokes may need to be checked earlier).
+• Place the artichokes in the oven, cut side down, and roast them at 375°F (190°C/Gas Mark 5) for 45-50 minutes or until the stem base is tender when forked (smaller artichokes may need to be checked earlier).
 The bottom side of the artichokes and leaf tips should also show some browning.

 • Remove the pan from the oven and use tongs to flip the roasted artichokes over so that they are facing cut side up.
-Combine breadcrumbs, Parmesan cheese, salt, pepper, and the remaining 1 tablespoon melted butter, then top each of the artichoke halves with the cheese and breadcrumb topping.
+Combine 1 tablespoon Panko breadcrumbs, 4 tablespoon Parmesan cheese, 1 pinch each, salt & pepper, and the remaining 1 tablespoon of the melted 3 tablespoon butter, then top each of the artichoke halves with the cheese and breadcrumb topping.

 Nutrition